data-apis/scipy-2023-presentation/paper.rst

 measured.

-To this end, we established the following objectives for the array API standard.
-1) Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.
-2) Reduce reinvention and facilitate code sharing and reuse by establishing a common set of standardized APIs and behavior.
-3) Reduce barriers to new array library creation by providing a set of APIs which can be adopted as is.
-4) Reduce the learning curve and friction for users as they switch between array libraries.
+To this end, we established the following objectives for the array API
+standard: 1) increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library, 2) reduce reinvention and facilitate code sharing and reuse by establishing a common set of standardized APIs and behavior, 3) reduce barriers to new array library creation by providing a set of APIs which can be adopted as is, and 4) reduce the learning curve and friction for users as they switch between array libraries.

-Notably, of equal importance to the aforementioned objectives is the explicit omission of the following aims. a) Make array libraries identical for the purpose of merging them.
-Different array libraries have different strengths (e.g., performance characteristics, hardware support, and tailored use cases, such as deep learning), and merging into a single array library is neither practical nor realistic. b) Implement a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
-While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal performance and behavior. c) Support mixing multiple array libraries in function calls.
+Notably, the Consortium explicitly omitted the following as non-goals: a) Making array libraries identical for the purpose of merging them.
+Different array libraries have different strengths (e.g., performance characteristics, hardware support, and tailored use cases, such as deep learning), and merging them into a single array library is neither practical nor realistic. b) Implementing a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
+While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal performance and behavior. c) Supporting mixing multiple array libraries in function calls.
 Mixing array libraries requires defining hierarchies and specifying rules for device synchronization and data localization.
-Such rules are likely to be specific to individual use cases and beyond the scope of the array API standard.
+Such rules are likely to be specific to individual use cases.

 Design Principles
 -----------------

-In order to guide standardization and define the contours of the standardization process, we established the following design principles:
+In order to define the contours of the standardization process, we established the following design principles:

-**Pure functions.** Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation (e.g., MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`).
-While method chaining and the fluent interface design pattern are relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred, mirroring design patterns used in underlying implementations, such as those written in C/C++ and Fortran.
+**Pure functions.** Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation, such as MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`.
+While method chaining and the fluent interface design pattern are also relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred.
+This mirrors design patterns used in underlying implementations, such as those written in C/C++ and Fortran, and more closely matches written mathematical notation.

-**Minimal array object.** A standardized array object should have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should have a minimal set of magic methods (also known as double-underscore or "dunder" methods) to support operator overloading.
+**Minimal array object.** The array API standard should only require an array object to have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should not rely on methods outside of magic methods (also known as double-underscore or "dunder" methods) to support operator overloading.

-**No dependencies.** The array API standard and its implementation should be possible in Python, without the need for any external dependency outside of Python itself.
+**No dependencies.** The standard and its implementations should not require any external dependency outside of Python itself.

 **Accelerator support.** Standardized APIs and behavior should be possible to implement for both central processing units (CPUs) and hardware-accelerated